JessicaSachs/AlertTesterAppium/README.md

 #### AlertTester.app

-AlertTester has one button named "Tap!".
+AlertTester has one button named "Tap me!".
 When you tap it, an alert comes up with a button to dismiss it labeled "Thanks".

 #### Usage: